seontechnologies/seon-web-sdk-public/README.md

 SEON JavaScript library collects device information and prepares an encrypted payload to use in Fraud API.
 If the information on client side is not readable, we’ll reveal in the Fraud API response and on the Admin Panel.
 Some fields can be `null`, if the actual browser does not support or return data for that specific data point.
 In every other case, data types are preserved.

+## Content-Security-Policy (CSP)

+If your website uses Content Security Policy (CSP) headers, ensure that the following sources are allowed for full functionality, depending on your host configuration:

+- `connect-src *.seondnsresolve.com` (depending on the resolver domain used)
+- `worker-src blob:` (required for running fields in webworkers)
+- `img-src data: http://127.0.0.1:*` (`data:` is required, `http://127.0.0.1:*` only needed if silentMode is disabled)

 ## Common issues

 - The `session` is provided in the Fraud API request, but the `device_details` is null in the response and there is no device information on the Transaction details page.
 This means the encrypted payload is corrupted.
 Please look into your integration and check again.